obanb/mockopejr/README.md

 }
 ```

-Mockopejr returns data/mock from `GraphQL chart 2` because it evaluates the keys in the schema as more similar because
+Mockopejr returns data/mock from `GraphQL chart 2` because it evaluates the keys/nodes in the schema as more similar because
 of ```address``` key

 example on 3 arrays and sample input: